jcryptool/core/readme.txt

-The JCrypTool crypto project contains all crypto plug-ins for JCrypTool: Algorithms (classic and modern), Analysis, Games and Visualizations.
-Crypto features are included in this repository too.
+The JCrypTool crypto project contains all crypto plug-ins for JCrypTool: Algorithms (classic and modern), Analysis, Games, Visualizations and XML Security.
+Basic crypto features are included in this repository too.

+This repository requires the plug-ins from the JCrypTool Core repository to compile and to run.